-A series of events have led you to finally ask that universal question every maturing person arrives at, at some point in life.
+A series of events have led you to finally ask that universal question every maturing person arrives at in life.
 Am I ready to move out?

 Whether you arrived at this question out of desperation or if it’s something you’ve had on your mind for a while, either way, it’s a big decision that one must consider carefully.